Dogfooding Guide: CPG-Powered Commit Analysis

 python -m src.cli.import_commands dogfood setup --repo . --db data/projects/codegraph.duckdb

-This installs git hooks (via gocpg) and verifies the Claude Code hook configuration.
+This installs git hooks (via gocpg) and configures the Claude Code hook.

 Manual setup